emenendez/gpxutils/README.md

 #### Mac

 gpxutils itself is cross-platform by default.
-It should be possible to automate GPS downloads with an AppleScrit Folder Action; contact me if you have success or would like to try.
+It should be possible to automate GPS downloads with an AppleScript Folder Action; contact me if you have success or would like to try.

 #### Linux

 gpxutils itself is cross-platform by default.
 It should be possible to automate GPS downloads with a udev script; contact me if you have success or would like to try.

 ### Changelog

+#### 2.0.2

+- Workaround for trailing quote in output path
+- Better output path error handling

 #### 2.0.1